SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

 If the record is formatted incorrectly, so that SQL*Loader cannot find field boundaries

-If the record violates a constraint or tries to make a unique index non-unique
+If the record violates a constraint, or a record tries to make a unique index non-unique

-A direct path load uses the direct path API to pass the data to be loaded to the load engine in the server.
+The SQL*Loader direct path load option uses the direct path API to pass the data to be loaded to the load engine in the server.

-The direct path load engine uses the column array structure to format Oracle data blocks and build index keys.
+The direct path load engine uses the column array structure to format Oracle Database data blocks, and to build index keys.
 The newly formatted database blocks are written directly to the database (multiple blocks per I/O request using asynchronous writes if the host platform supports asynchronous I/O).

 Internally, multiple buffers are used for the formatted blocks.
 While one buffer is being filled, one or more buffers are being written if asynchronous I/O is available on the host platform.
 Overlapping computation with I/O increases load performance.

-During a direct path load, data conversion occurs on the client side rather than on the server side.
+During a SQL*Loader direct path load, data conversion occurs on the client side, rather than on the server side.